Board Certified Podiatrists | Expert Foot & Ankle Care

 Medically Reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatrist, Balance Foot & Ankle Specialists, Michigan.
 Last updated April 2026.

 Not all foot conditions are self-limiting.
 Some progressively worsen — causing permanent deformity, joint destruction, or even life-threatening infection — when neglected.
-At Balance Foot & Ankle in Howell and Bloomfield Township, Michigan, we regularly see patients who’ve waited too long on conditions that had excellent treatment options in their early stages.
+At Balance Foot & Ankle in Howell and Bloomfield Hills, Michigan, we regularly see patients who’ve waited too long on conditions that had excellent treatment options in their early stages.
 Here are the five most important foot problems that require timely evaluation.

 1. Posterior Tibial Tendon Dysfunction (PTTD) / Adult Flatfoot